 2. Aquatic Plants

-You will need to use floating and fast growing plants (for example, Water lettuce, Duckweed, Frogbits, Hornwort, etc.).
+You will need to use floating and fast-growing plants (for example, Water lettuce, Duckweed, Frogbits, Hornwort, Water milfoil, etc.).
 These plants use up nitrate as a food source.
-Anubius, java fern do not grow very fast.
+Anubius, Java fern does not grow very fast.
 Therefore, they will not pull out a lot of nutrients out of the water.
 If something is not growing fast, it does not need a lot of food.

 However, plants need more than just food.
 They need light to be able to process that food.
 So, if you have got a dimly lit tank your plants will not be able to cope with nitrates.
 Because they do not have enough energy for photosynthesis.